 Medical Uses for Adderall

-Adderall works by altering chemicals in the brain and nerves that link to hyperactivity and impulse control.
-It comes in 2 forms: instant release and extended release, both of which treat symptoms of ADHD.
-The FDA has only approved the instant release form to treat narcolepsy.
+Adderall works by altering brain chemicals and nerves that link to hyperactivity and impulse control.
+It comes in two forms: instant release and extended-release, both of which treat symptoms of ADHD.
+However, the FDA has only approved the instant release form to treat narcolepsy.
 Adderall users who develop a high tolerance may turn to more dangerous stimulants when Adderall stops working for them.

 How Adderall Works